 Around 70% of U.S. workers report not being engaged at work.
 In thinking about the colleagues I referenced in the opening paragraph, seven out of ten of them aren’t being utilized to their full potential.
 That’s disturbing.

-Wellness initiatives can strengthen the commitment of the individual to the company.
-It’s a reciprocal relationship; employees who feel cared for are likely to match that feeling in commitment to the company - not to mention engaged employees perform 20% better than their counterparts.
+Wellness programs can strengthen the commitment of the individual to the company.
+It’s a reciprocal relationship; employees who feel cared for are likely to match that feeling in commitment to the company – not to mention engaged employees perform 20% better than their counterparts.

 If your office morale is low, don’t be afraid to get creative and try some out-of-the-box morale boosters.